Josephus: Literary influence and translations

 Josephus was a very popular writer with Christians in the 4th century and beyond as an independent source to the events before, during, and after the life of Jesus of Nazareth.
 Josephus was always accessible in the Greek-reading Eastern Mediterranean.
 His works were translated into Latin, but often in abbreviated form such as Pseudo-Hegesippus's 4th century Latin version of The Jewish War (Bellum Judaicum).
 Christian interest in The Jewish War was largely out of interest in the downfall of the Jews and the Second Temple, which was widely considered by Christians to be divine punishment for the crime of killing Jesus.

-Improvements in printing technology (the Gutenberg Press) led to his works receiving a number of new translations into the vernacular languages of Europe, generally based on the Latin versions.
-Only in 1544 did a version of the standard Greek text become available in French, edited by the Dutch humanist Arnoldus Arlenius.
+Improvements in printing technology (the Gutenberg Press) led to Josephus's works receiving a number of new translations into the vernacular languages of Europe, generally based on the Latin versions.
+Only in 1544 did a version of the standard Greek text of The Jewish War become available in French, edited by the Dutch humanist Arnoldus Arlenius.
 The first English translation, by Thomas Lodge, appeared in 1602, with subsequent editions appearing throughout the 17th century.
 The 1544 Greek edition formed the basis of the 1732 English translation by William Whiston, which achieved enormous popularity in the English-speaking world.
-It was often the book—after the Bible—that Christians most frequently owned.
+It was often the book (after the Bible) that Christians most frequently owned.
 Whiston claimed that certain works by Josephus had a similar style to the Epistles of St. Paul.
 Later editions of the Greek text include that of Benedikt Niese, who made a detailed examination of all the available manuscripts, mainly from France and Spain.
 Henry St. John Thackeray and successors such as Ralph Marcus used Niese's version for the Loeb Classical Library edition widely used today.